-Kitchen faucets come in a variety of spout styles and heights.
-The type of sink you have may limit some of your options, but generally this isn’t an issue.
 Select a faucet with a spout that reaches as close to the center of the sink as possible.
-Average sized sinks require an 8 to 10-inch spout while larger sinks and sinks with multiple bowls may require a 12 to 14-inch spout.
+Average sized sinks require an 8- to 10-inch spout while larger sinks and sinks with multiple bowls may require a 12- to 14-inch spout.

 Secondary sinks and bar faucets provide added convenience for preparing food or entertaining.
 When selecting a faucet for a secondary sink, choose one that complements the style and finish of your primary faucet.

-Adjustable Flow-Rate Restrictor: Provides complete control over how much water you use.
-Ideal for areas where water supply is limited or if you’re concerned about conserving water.
+- An adjustable flow-rate restrictor provides complete control over how much water you use.
+These are ideal for areas where water supply is limited or if you’re concerned about conserving water.

-Instant Hot- or Chilled-Water Dispensers: If you have an extra sink hole, you may want to consider installing a faucet component that dispenses hot or chilled water for coffee, tea, soup and more.
+- If you have an extra sink hole, consider installing a faucet component that dispenses immediate hot or chilled water.

 - While most faucets require the addition of a separate filter, some feature a built-in filtration unit that strains impurities such as dirt, rust and chemicals to provide better tasting water for drinking and cooking.
 Upscale models combine a pullout sprayer with a filter and some have an LCD indicator that monitors filter life.